The Eddy Duchin Story: Plot

-A wealthy socialite, Marjorie Oelrichs, overhears his playing and takes a personal interest in Eddy.
-When he is invited to the home of her wealthy aunt and uncle, the Wadsworths, for a party, Eddy is disappointed to discover that he has been asked there merely to entertain.
+A wealthy socialite, Marjorie Oelrichs, turns her head to his music and becomes captivated by his artistry on the piano.
+She comes to meet the performer and takes a personal interest in Eddy.
+He is invited to the home of her wealthy aunt and uncle, the Wadsworths, for a party.
+However, Eddy is slightly disappointed to discover that he has been asked there mainly to entertain.
+Meanwhile, his mastery of the piano is recognized by the impresario, Lou Sherwood and the bandleader, so he gets a steady gig at the casino.
+He soon invites his parents to visit him in New York and they meet Marjorie.
 Having fallen in love, Marjorie goes so far as to propose marriage to Eddy rather than the other way around.
+His parents approve the marriage.
 She has secret fears that she expresses on their wedding night, and tragedy strikes when Marjorie dies soon after giving birth to their child.

-An anguished Eddy abandons his baby boy, Peter, leaving him in the Wadsworths' care.
-Five years later, Eddy returns to New York and meets Peter for the first time.
-Eddy then joins the U. S. Navy and serves on a warship in the war.
-After the war he is finally persuaded to visit his son, where he meets Peter's governess, a British woman named Chiquita, who grows on him after an uneasy start.
-Peter is learning to play the piano.
+Devastated, Eddy devotes himself to making music and tours the world with his band with impresario who became his closest friend and confidant.
+An anguished Eddy leaves his baby boy, Peter, in the care of Wadsworths family with a nice governess to look after the child.
+Five years later, Eddy, tired of touring returns to New York and meets Peter for the first time.
+At the start of the Second World War, Eddy joins the U.S. Navy and serves on a warship in the war.
+During the war, Eddy also plays piano for his fellow servicemen and also teaches a young boy to play chopsticks on the piano.
+After the war he is finally persuaded to visit his son, where he meets Peter's governess, a British immigrant named Chiquita.
+Eddy and Chiquita eventually grow on each other after an uneasy start.
+Eddy is amused witnessing that his son Peter is learning to play the piano following his father's trade.

-Eddy has an engagement at the Waldorf-Astoria hotel, but his hand freezes while at the keyboard.
-He eventually is diagnosed with a fatal illness and has no more than a year to live.
+Eddy's impresario, Lou gets him a contract performing at the prestigious ballroom of the Waldorf-Astoria hotel.
+The opening show starts on a high note with Eddy and his band performing the hottest dancing hits, including Aquarela do Brasil.
+The crowd is happy with the music, but suddenly Eddie's left hand freezes while at the keyboard and he is unable to complete his solo while his band continues to play.
+Although his problem is noticed by only a few musicians and his impresario, Eddy is devastated by his sudden disability.
+He eventually goes to the New York Hospital, and there he is diagnosed with a fatal neurological illness and learns that he has no more than a year to live.
+Chiquita attends Eddy at the hospital and they find comfort with each other.
 After he marries Chiquita, he struggles with telling Peter about his illness, but does, after first simply saying that soon he'll be "going away."
+Father and son play duo on two pianos and Eddy is now happy with his son's mastery of the profession.